Energy Materials and Surface Sciences Unit (Yabing Qi)

 - Organic electronics

-- Fundamental understanding of structure-property relationships in organic and inorganic materials
+- Structure-property relationships in organic and inorganic materials

 Postdoc positions available (More Information):

 - Thin-film solar cell (CZTS, CIGS, Perovskite, ...) research;